DaniXmir/GlassVr/README.md

 now you need to change some settings in the "settings.json"

 "controller/tracker":
 	set to "controller" to track a controller set to "tracker" to track a tracker

-"index": 1
+"index":
 	which controller/tracker to track

-IMPORTANT DO NOT SKIP
+"ipd":
+	distance between eyes, increment/decrement until you'r contollers feel centered, set it to something like -0.2

+"head to eye dist": -0.14
+	a

 "offsets":
- "position x" and "position z" vs "global position x" and "global position z" the non globals scale with rotation, while the globals dont the screens are mirroring the left eye and not the center view, that means that you'r controllers will feel off

-        "position y": 0.0,

-        "rotation yaw": 0.0,
-        "rotation pitch": 0.0,
-        "rotation roll": 0.0
-    }
-}
+	dont use "position x" and "position z"

 # Troubleshooting